mrash/Wireguard-macOS-LinuxVM/README.md

 Note that the `AllowedIps` line in the client configuration allows all IPv4 and IPv6 addresses.
 This is so that connections to any systems around the Internet worldwide will be allowed to transit the Wireguard VPN.
-The server side does not need the same `AllowedIPs` line because the source address of all traffic will be the client IP of `10.33.33.2`.
+The server side does not need the same `AllowedIPs` line because the source address of all traffic from the server's perspective will be the client IP of `10.33.33.2`.

 With the Wireguard client and server configurations defined, it is time to bring up the VPN from both sides.